Baldur's Gate: Characters

 In addition, a number of major Forgotten Realms characters make guest appearances throughout the Baldur's Gate series, such as Drizzt Do'Urden, Elminster, and Volothamp Geddarm.
-Drizzt in particular appears alongside his fellow Companions of the Hall, Bruenor Battlehammer, Catti-brie and Wulfgar as the protagonists of the 2021 video game Dungeons & Dragons: Dark Alliance, a spiritual successor to Baldur's Gate: Dark Alliance and Baldur's Gate: Dark Alliance II.

 Adaptations

 Philip Athans, editor of the Forgotten Realms novel line, wrote the first two novels in the Baldur's Gate trilogy of novels: Baldur's Gate and Baldur's Gate II: Shadows of Amn, both are novelizations of the video game series' storylines.
 The novels follow the basic outline of the original stories, but eschew several of the games' numerous subplots and include only a few of the NPCs.
 The Bhaalspawn main character is named Abdel Adrian in the novels.
 The third novel, Baldur's Gate II: Throne of Bhaal, was authored by Drew Karpyshyn.

-In July 2014, a comic titled Dungeons & Dragons: Legends of Baldur's Gate was announced to be released in October 2014.
-It is set generations after Throne of Bhaal, and features Minsc as the main character.
-It is written by Jim Zub and pencilled by Max Dunbar.
-It is part of the Dungeons & Dragons 40th anniversary celebrations.
+A comic titled Dungeons & Dragons: Legends of Baldur's Gate was released in October 2014.
+The comic is set generations after Throne of Bhaal, and features Minsc as the main character.
+It is written by Jim Zub and pencilled by Max Dunbar, part of the Dungeons & Dragons 40th anniversary celebrations.

 Reception and legacy

 In 1999, Baldur's Gate won the Origins Award for Best Role Playing Game Computer Game of 1998, and in 2000, Baldur's Gate: Tales of the Sword Coast won Best Role Game Playing Game Computer Game of 1999.
-The Academy of Interactive Arts & Sciences would award Baldur's Gate the AIAS award for PC Role Playing Game of the Year.
-Baldur's Gate II: Throne of Bhaal and Baldur's Gate: Dark Alliance too would later win AIAS awards for Role Playing Game of the Year, taking the award for both its PC and Console categories in the year 2001.
-Dark Alliance II would later be awarded the 2004 RPG of the Year Award by the surviving GameFan website, later being inducted into the GameFan Hall of Fame.
+The Academy of Interactive Arts & Sciences awarded the original Baldur's Gate the Interactive Achievement Award for PC Role-Playing Game of the Year.
+Baldur's Gate II: Throne of Bhaal and Baldur's Gate: Dark Alliance also would later win Interactive Achievement Awards for Role-Playing Game of the Year for its respective PC and Console categories for the release year of 2001.
+Dark Alliance II won the 2004 RPG of the Year Award by GameFan, and was later inducted into the GameFan Hall of Fame.
 By June 2001, the series sold more than 3.5 million units worldwide.